 The researchers controlled for things like depression, living alone, diabetes, hypertension and age, but the association with benzos persisted.

-So we are stuck with epidemiology for now.
-There are other studies that have come up with a similar conclusion.
 The authors of this report point out that: “Our findings are consistent with three previous case-control studies that also showed an increased risk of dementia in benzodiazepine users.”

 Benzo Side Effects: